dennisXZX/web-developer-notes/README.md

 ```
 The value of window.foo is 'bar'.

-This expression first evaluates the left hand side of the || operator, which is a property retrival expression that produces an undefined value.
+This expression first evaluates the left hand side of the || operator, which is a property retrieval expression that produces an undefined value.
 Then it evaluates the right hand side, which is an assignment expression that assigns a string 'bar' to window object's foo property.

 #### What is the outcome of the two alerts below?
 ```